 The Culture of Used Clothing

-As this article from Rewire.com explains, this view doesn’t align with the reality of the world outside of the U.S. The U.S. sees second-hand clothes as a gift to the less fortunate, while much of the rest of the world sees it as a business commodity.
+As this article from Rewire.com explains, this view doesn’t align with the reality of the world outside of the U.S. The U.S. sees second-hand clothes as a gift to the less fortunate, while much of the rest of the world sees these clothes as a business commodity.

 The Second-Hand Clothing Economy